LightChain: A DHT-based Blockchain for Resource Constrained Environments: Security Analysis

-\textbf{Security Analysis:} Given a certain value of $\validatorThreshold$, we indicate $t_{m}$ as the minimum value of $\signatureThreshold$ that yields in a probability of less than or equal to $2^{-\lambda}$ for the adversary to find $\signatureThreshold$ adversarial validators within at most $\validatorThreshold$ trials.
-For example, assuming that $\lambda \geq 40$, it yields in the adversarial success probability of at most $2^{-40}$.
-Let $V_{m}$ be a random variable that denotes the number of adversarial validators within at most $\validatorThreshold$ trials.
-We aim at achieving $Pr(V_{m} \geq t_{m}) \leq 2^{-\lambda}$.
-Equation \ref{lightchain:eq_prob_malicious_validators} represents the evaluation of the cumulative distribution function of $V_{m}$ at $t_{m}$.
-For large values of $\systemCapacity$, Equation \ref{lightchain:eq_prob_malicious_validators} is approximated by Equation \ref{lightchain:eq_p_psi}, which denotes a Hypergeometric distribution \cite{harkness1965properties}, where $\psi$ is the standard normal distribution function \cite{bertsekas2002introduction}.
-Equation \ref{lightchain:eq_t_m} represents a lower bound on the value of $t_{m}$ that results in the $Pr(V_{m} < t_{m}) \geq 1 - 2^{-\lambda}$.
-The lower bound obtained from this equation is independent of the system capacity (i.e., $\systemCapacity$) as well as the churn of the peers (i.e., $\ufp$).
+\begin{theorem} Given a \textit{\lightchain} system of $\systemCapacity$ peers with a partially synchronous network, an authenticated routing mechanism (as defined in Section \ref{lightchain:sec_preliminaries}), where honest nodes follow a uniform failure probability of $\ufp$ under the crash-recover model, and considering the negligible function $\epsilon(\lambda)$, there is a configuration of \textit{\lightchain}'s parameters that yields the success probability of an adversary controlling a fraction $\adv$ of all peers on breaking the integrity of \textit{\lightchain} bound by $\epsilon(\lambda)$. \end{theorem} \textit{Proof.} Let $V_{\validatorThreshold}$ be a random variable denoting the number of corrupted peers within at most $\validatorThreshold$ trials during PoV validation or Randomized Bootstrapping protocols.
+To provide both View and Consensus layer integrity for \textit{\lightchain} we aim at achieving $Pr(V_{\validatorThreshold} \geq \signatureThreshold) \leq \epsilon(\lambda)$, i.e., the probability of achieving $\signatureThreshold$ corrupted peers within at most $\validatorThreshold$ trails is bound by the negligible function $\epsilon(\lambda)$.
+Equation \ref{lightchain:eq_prob_malicious_validators} represents the evaluation of the cumulative distribution function of $V_{\validatorThreshold}$ at $\signatureThreshold$.
+For the large values of $\systemCapacity$, Equation \ref{lightchain:eq_prob_malicious_validators} is approximated by Equation \ref{lightchain:eq_p_psi}, which denotes a Hypergeometric distribution \cite{harkness1965properties}, where $\psi$ is the standard normal distribution function \cite{bertsekas2002introduction}.
+Equation \ref{lightchain:eq_t_m} represents a lower bound on the value of $\signatureThreshold$ that results in $Pr(V_{\validatorThreshold} \geq \signatureThreshold) \leq \epsilon(\lambda) $.
+The lower bound obtained from this equation is independent of the system capacity (i.e., $\systemCapacity$) as well as their churn (i.e., $\ufp$).
+Having Equation \ref{lightchain:eq_t_m} and given the assumption that $\validatorThreshold \geq \signatureThreshold$, a lower bound value for $\validatorThreshold$ is obtained as shown by Equation \ref{lightchain:alpha_lower_bound}.
+Hence, given adversarial fraction of system $\adv$, and the security parameter $\lambda$, Equations \ref{lightchain:eq_t_m} and \ref{lightchain:alpha_lower_bound} determine the range of operational parameters of \textit{\lightchain} for which both its Consensus and View layer integrity are held with a very high probability in the security parameter of the system (i.e., probability of $1-\epsilon(\lambda)$).
+In other words, the minimum value of $\validatorThreshold$ for preserving the integrity of system is obtained from Equation \ref{lightchain:alpha_lower_bound}, and for a certain value of $\validatorThreshold$, choosing $\signatureThreshold$ based on Equation \ref{lightchain:eq_t_m} results in a probability of at most $\epsilon(\lambda)$ to have $\signatureThreshold$ corrupted peers within at most $\validatorThreshold$ trials to use them as PoV validators of a corrupted transaction or block and break the Consensus layer integrity of \textit{\lightchain}, or impose them as the view introducers to an honest peer and break the View layer integrity of \textit{\lightchain}.
+This concludes the proof. $\blacksquare$